jieggii/mc.py/README.md

 Docs can be found [here](https://jieggii.github.io/mc.py).

 ## Installation
-Just install it using **pip** or any other package manager you use...
+Just install it using **pip** or any other package manager you use:
-Should I seriously teach you this?

 `pip install mc.py`